-The challenge is real.
+The challenge is real (or reel?).
 There are zillions of actors out there all vying for the same small number of roles.

 It’s common knowledge that not having a reel can hurt your chances of getting into auditions, but what do you do when you don’t have a reel and creating one is just not an option right now?